MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

    - [CopilotCDPPageContext](/deployedge/microsoft-edge-policies#copilotcdppagecontext) - Control Copilot with Commercial Data Protection access to browser context for Microsoft Entra ID profiles
    - The [DiscoverPageContextEnabled](/deployedge/microsoft-edge-policies#discoverpagecontextenabled) policy is deprecated in Edge version 124 and will be obsoleted in Edge version 127.

-- **Microsoft Edge: Inline Compose.** This feature allows users to rewrite text using Copilot.
+- **Inline Compose.** This feature allows users to rewrite text using Copilot.
 Users can highlight text they'd like to improve when writing in Edge and use the Rewrite tool to iterate with different lengths, formats, and tones.
 Administrators can control availability using the [ComposeInlineEnabled](/deployedge/microsoft-edge-policies#composeinlineenabled) policy.

 - **Updates to Settings pages on privacy, security, search, & services.**  To improve ease of use, we're updating Edge settings page into two sections: "Privacy and Security" and "Search and Services."
 This streamlined approach should enable users to find the settings they're interested in more easily. **Note:** This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.